-Gulf Road, one can find a bar, Kinisky Reef's Tavern, and a café, Saltwater Café.
-Proximity to the border, as well as a very strict zoning code, defined the location of these businesses.
-In other words, to paraphrase Fuentes, the "urban function" of Point Roberts is deeply influenced by the border (2000, 32).
+Gulf Road, one can find a bar, Kinisky Reef's Tavern, and owner, 2019).
+There is still the possibility to apply for a a café, Saltwater Café.
+Proximity to the border, as well as work visa but the process is long, up to six months, and a very strict zoning code, defined the location of these lacks flexibility for businesses that cannot plan that far businesses.
+In other words, to paraphrase Fuentes, the in advance (Interview resident 2, business owner, 2019). "urban function" of Point Roberts is deeply influenced by Even getting volunteers for associations such as the Food the border (2000, 32).
+Co-Op is a hassle, and people get stopped at the border (Interview resident 3, 2019).